 Avoid Tick Habitat

-Avoid traveling through areas where ticks are abundant.
 Ticks are most active in spring and early summer and concentrate where their animal hosts most commonly travel.
 This includes brushy areas along the edges of fields and woodlands or commonly traveled paths through grassy areas and shrublands.
 During tick season these sites should be avoided when possible and when walking on paths remain in the center to avoid brushing vegetation on which ticks perch.

 Wear Protective Clothing